git/git.github.io/rev_news/drafts/edition-46.md

-  Ævar Arnfjörð Bjarmason replied to Duy's original message asking questions about arguments accepted by `git switch-branch` and suggesting a comparison between the new commands and `git checkout` or even other source code mangament tools.
-He also discussed with Duy about eventually deprecating `git checkout`
+  Ævar Arnfjörð Bjarmason replied to Duy's original message asking questions about arguments accepted by `git switch-branch` and suggesting a comparison between the new commands and `git checkout` or even other source code management tools.
+He also discussed with Duy about eventually deprecating `git checkout`.

   Stefan Beller replied to Ævar and started discussing the names and syntax of the command.
-Junio replied to Stefan telling that he thought the names Duy suggested make sense, though "checkout" already makes sense and longhands starting with "checkout", like "checkout-branch", would make sense too.
+Junio replied to Stefan telling that he thought the names Duy suggested make sense, though `checkout` already makes sense and longhands starting with `checkout`, like `checkout-branch`, would make sense too.

   Duy then sent a [version 2](https://public-inbox.org/git/20181127165211.24763-1-pclouds@gmail.com/) of his initial patch that "breaks down the giant patch in v1 and starts adding some changes in these new commands".
-Especially the names were changed to "checkout-branch" and "checkout-files"
+Especially the names were changed to `checkout-branch` and `checkout-files`.

   A first discussion thread started with Junio, Duy, Stefan Beller and Stefan Xenos about the name and syntax of the new commands.
 As no